youyanggu/covid19-forecast-hub-evaluation/README.md

 ### Models / Teams

 An entire list of [models and teams](https://github.com/reichlab/covid19-forecast-hub/#teams-and-models) is presented on the COVDI-19 Forecast Hub page.
 For more details on an individual team's model, you can look for the metadata file in the `data-processed` directory (example: [COVIDhub Ensemble metadata](https://github.com/reichlab/covid19-forecast-hub/blob/master/data-processed/COVIDhub-ensemble/metadata-COVIDhub-ensemble.txt)).

+The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is a model created by the Reich Lab created that takes a combination of all eligible models that submit projections to the Forecast Hub.
+You can see which models are included and their corresponding weights [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/ensemble-metadata).

 ### Truth Data